 It triggered the feelings of helplessness and hopelessness I had when Matt was young and deteriorating before my eyes.
 That crumbling tunnel was three years long, and the light almost flickered out.

 So when Matt called about his basement, my mind flooded, too:

 It was a mistake for him to buy that house.
 It’ll get mold and he’ll get sick.
 I wish he didn’t live so far away.
-(Twenty minutes!)
-I wish I could buy him a perfect house that would keep him perfectly safe and he’d never have an emergency like this and I’d never have to worry like when he was little and I wanted to move us to a desert island where no one would tease him or make him feel bad and I’d love him enough to keep away the hurt and I’d keep him safe and I’m so tired of worrying because I’ve done enough worrying already to last me a few lifetimes.
+(Twenty minutes.)
+I wish I could buy him a perfect house that would keep him perfectly safe and he’d never have an emergency like this.
+Then I’d never have to worry like when he was little and I wanted to move us to a desert island where no one would tease him or make him feel bad and I’d love him enough to keep away the hurt and keep him safe and I’m so tired of worrying because I’ve done enough worrying already to last me a few lifetimes.

 Yet Matt got his basement pumped out, dried out (mostly), and grew wiser, more confident, and seasoned as a homeowner.
 I grew too, in reminding myself that my fears are not Matt’s.
 I grew in understanding that with adversity comes growth, a lesson I hadn’t fully embraced when my children were young.

 My difficult motherhood taught me more than I would have learned from the perfect life I had expected.
 It’s cliche, but I’m a better person because of it—more compassionate, humble, forgiving, wise.
-That’s part of post-traumatic—appreciating the lessons of your experience.
+That’s part of post-traumatic growth–appreciating the lessons of your experience.